 In January of 1971, the single “Just My Imagination” hits the market and becomes a #1 success on both the Billboard Hot 100 Pop and R&B charts simultaneously.
 It goes on to become one of the group’s biggest hits ever.
 It is also the final Temptations recording for Eddie Kendricks, one of the lead vocalists of the group.
 The song is originally recorded on the bestselling album, Sky’s the Limit, that is released in April of 1971.
 That album becomes the final album featuring Eddie Kendricks and Paul Williams, who are original members of both the first and second classic line-ups.

 By January 1972, when the album Solid Rock comes out, the line-up evolves into: Otis Williams, Melvin Franklin, Dennis Edwards, Damon Harris and Richard Street.
 They, too, like the second classic line-up, record and release three, consecutive #1 albums: Solid Rock (January 11, 1972), All Directions (July 27, 1972), and Masterpiece (February 21, 1973).
-It is this line-up that produces their 4th and phenomenally bestselling, Billboard Hot 100 #1 Pop single, “Papa Was a Rolling Stone.”
-The song, which is originally recorded on the All Directions album, releases on July 27, 1972, and wins three Grammy Awards in 1973: “Best R&B Vocal Performance by a Group,” awarded to the Temptations; “Best R&B Instrumental,” awarded to Norman Whitfield and arranger/conductor Paul Riser; and “Best R&B Song” awarded to Norman Whitfield and Barrett Strong as the song’s composers.
+It is this line-up that produces their 4th and phenomenally bestselling, Billboard Hot 100 #1 Pop single, “Papa Was a Rollin’ Stone.”
+The song, which is originally recorded on the All Directions album, releases on July 27, 1972, wins three Grammy Awards, two of which are awarded to the Temptations, at the 15th Annual Grammy Awards (1972): “Best R&B Performance by a Duo or Group, Vocal or Instrumental,” awarded to the Temptations; “Best R&B Instrumental Performance,” awarded to the Temptations and Paul Riser; and “Best Rhythm & Blues Song,” awarded to Barrett Strong and Norman Whitfield as songwriters.
 This incredible market success is followed by their 14th #1 R&B album, Masterpiece, that also features the group’s 11th #1 R&B single, “Masterpeice.”
 This is an incredibly successful period for the Temptations and showcases their new sound, which is less ballad-driven and more what becomes known as a psychedelic soul sound.
 Some of their lyrics reflect the themes and signs of the time: civil rights’ protests, cultural identity crises, war abroad and national protests, etc.

 Near the end of the 70’s, the group leaves Motown and joins Atlantic Records.
 They release two albums under their new label, but within a few years, they re-join Motown under a multi-album, multi-year deal.